sosuisen/petasti-create-index-action/README.md

-# tree-stickies-create-index-action
+# petasti-create-index-action

-This GitHub action generates index of your TreeStickies repository as README.md.
+This GitHub action generates index of your Petasti repository as README.md.

 ## Inputs